VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 ### Audio And Video

-[Your **webcam** is shit](https://reincubate.com/support/how-to/why-are-webcams-bad/#putting-them-to-the-test).
-You know how I know?
-Because it's a webcam.
-Even the everybody's go-to, the Logitcech C920, is shit<footnote>I will concede the C920 can be made significantly less shit by just turning off most of the 'auto' settings and setting everything by hand.
-This can be done on Linux with GuvcView, but on Windows I've found all the recent drivers make it impossible, so, I stand by it still being shit.</footnote>.
-You know what else is shit?
+#### Webcams

+{{< light >}}

+The prior version of these pages started out by saying "Your Webcam is Shit"

+And, while individually, that might be true, since I wrote that the scales have tipped enough that it stands just as good a chance of being wrong as it does right.

+I don't know if its due to the world being forced to use Zoom for a year, companies competing to sell gear to wanna-be streamers, or the price of good sensors coming down but good webcams are affordable now.

+We've left the days of awful autofocus and bad white balance.*
+</br></br>

+{{< /light >}}

+\* Unless you get a Logitech C-920.
+Still overrated.
+Still looks awful.
+Let it die.<footnote>Also, fuck <a href="https://arstechnica.com/gadgets/2024/07/logitech-has-an-idea-for-a-forever-mouse-thatrequires-a-subscription/">Logitech</a>.
+Who the fuck thinks a subscription computer mouse is reasonable‽</footnote>

+But, there's still room for improvement.

+There's really no good reason webcams - especially the ones targeted at streamers - shouldn't use a standard lens mount.
+Because light coming from monitors is polarized, this would let people attach a [Polarizing Filter](https://en.wikipedia.org/wiki/Polarizing_filter_%28photography%29) and make reflections and response to the changing lighting from the monitor look a lot better.

+### Microphones

 Your microphone.
 When you type on a laptop it sounds like damn earthquake, and if you get comfortable and lean back in your chair you suddenly get quiet.
 Maybe you have a gamer headset?
 Cool, the boom mic sounds about as good somebody screaming through a cardboard tube.

 But, better cameras do exist, and, if you're willing to shell out the cash, you can get a decent mic.
 Unfortunately, either way they have a problem.